 What is there to see apart from a big fire then?

 For many students, the day begins with a champagne breakfast, which inevitably ends up with more champagne splashed around the rooms of the student nations than in champagne glasses.
-After this, thousands of eager Uppsala residents squeeze up along the walls of the little Fyris River to catch a glimpse of the 100 or so homemade rafts that students have decorated and painted specifically for the event.
+In Uppsala, thousands of eager residents then squeeze up along the walls of the little Fyris River to catch a glimpse of the 100 or so homemade rafts that students have decorated and painted specifically for the event.

-In the Swedish capital, the open-air museum Skansen one of the most coveted venues.
-It puts on two singing and music spectacles next to a giant bonfire, one in the afternoon and another at 10pm.
+In the Swedish capital, the open-air museum Skansen is one of the most coveted venues.
+It puts on singing and music spectacles next to a giant bonfire, which will be lit at 9pm.

 Fireworks are also a common sight around the country and if you're passed a strange-coloured hot liquid, it is probably nettle soup.
 The weeds pop up when the snow melts in Sweden, but provide a healthy warm snack to keep Swedes' energy levels up throughout the celebrations.